comprobo25/comprobo25.github.io/in-class/day07.md

 Steps 3 and 5 are typically considered the "tricky" ones to implement.
 Let's take some time to brainstorm possible methods that could be adopted (at a high level) to solve these challenges.

 ## We're All Living in a 1D World!
 Part 2: Code Dissection
 Group up with the folks around you, and have a look at the code for the ``simple_particle_filter`` demo we ran last class.
 Diagram out the code and topics...can you map different functions/classes of the code to the high-level steps we've outlined in class?
 What are you noticing about the implementation?
-What questions do you have about the technique?
+What questions do you have about the techniques used?

 ## Project Kick-Off
 Starting today, the particle filter project is a-go!
 There is [skeleton code available for this project](https://github.com/comprobo24/robot_localization), which I recommend you have a look at now.
 The rest of this class will be studio time for Broader Impacts Part 1 or starting your conceptual diagramming.